 Protect your car from critters.
 The colder months can drive wildlife and other animals to nest in your car.
 Bang on or make loud noises next to your car before you turn it on to scare off any cats, raccoons or other larger animals that may have taken refuge in the warmth of your undercarriage.
 You should also check under the hood for mice nesting in your engine block if you haven’t used your car in a while.

 Check your tire pressure.
 Cold air can cause your tires to deflate a bit, so keep an eye on your tire pressure and refill your tires if they’re going flat.
 Overfull or deflated tires are at higher risk for damage or blowout, so be sure you know what pressure your tires are rated for and monitor that range.

 Keep an emergency kit for all-weather scenarios.
 Pack a bag with a few essentials, like a first aid kit, road flares, flashlight and water bottles, to keep in the car for emergencies.
 You may never need it, but if you break down somewhere, you’ll be glad you have it.

 Protecting yourself on the road isn’t just about keeping an eye out for hazards — it’s about having the right coverage in place to help you get back on the road if the unexpected happens.
-Connect with your American Family Insurance agent to make sure you’ve got the right car insurance coverage — from uninsured motorist to bodily injury liability coverage — so you can help protect what matters most to you.
+Connect with your American Family Insurance agen (Opens in a new tab)t to make sure you’ve got the right car insurance coverage — from uninsured motorist to bodily injury liability coverage — so you can help protect what matters most to you.